Lessons

 The CSS language was developed specifically to describe the appearance of web pages.
 With its help, developers specify the color, font, size and fat content of the text or the size, frame, background image of the block.
 CSS contains more than 600 properties.

 We check the code for compliance with CSS3 standards, so previously correct properties with the prefixes “-webkit-“, “-moz-“, “-ms-” and “-o-” will be marked as an error because they are missing in the [CSS3 documentation] (https://www.w3schools.com/cssref/css3_browsersupport.asp ).
-For experimental properties, prefixes are justified.
-Example - background-clip: text.
+Prefixes are justified for experimental properties, like - background-clip: text.